 Common Words and Phrases contains the most detail under this menu.
 It contains specific articles about common words and phrases used in many different verses.
 These articles often look at the difference between how these words are translated in the Bible and how they are more commonly translated in Greek elsewhere.
 One purpose of these articles is to examine not the general meaning of these words, but how Jesus used these words.
 This menu has many main articles and sub-articles.

 Christ's Humor is a selection of articles about Jesus's specific used of the Greek language.
 In addition to Jesus's use of humor, these articles discuss the difference between spoken language and written language, how we can know that Jesus spoke Greek and other issues.

 Today's Words is a general article examining what Christ's words teach us today in contrast to what we learn from the Christian tradition.
 The article under it examine how certain common ideas that Christ discusses are better updated in today's terms rather than the terms of previous centuries.

-Symbolic Meaning is a general article about the early word done on this site.
-Most of this work was focused on understanding Christ's use of symbols and his over all approach to their meaning.
+Symbolic Meaning is a general article about the early work done on this site.
+Most of this work was focused on understanding Christ's use of symbols and his overall approach to their meaning.
 These include articles about the unique role of Christ in history.